 Plays a bit like: David Alaba

 Perhaps the most important aspect of Gvardiol's game is that he is a left-footed centre-back.
-This provides a fantastic outlet for Leipzig as they can line up the Croatian alongside a right-footed centre-back, with both totally comfortable in the position they are playing.
+This provided a fantastic outlet for Leipzig as it allowed the team to line up the Croatian alongside a right-footed partner.

-Alaba has perhaps established himself as the world's best left-footed centre-back, and Gvardiol has many similarities.
-You may think 6'1" is no mean height for a central defender, but his real strength comes in exactly that - his strength.
-Gvardiol is rarely bullied off the ball by his opposition, and in the physically demanding Croatian league, has learned exactly how best to use his body to his advantage.
-He has also built his confidence on the ball, where he is just as comfortable bringing possession out of defence as he is playing the ball to a teammate in a better position.
+Alaba has perhaps established himself as the world's best left-footed central defender, and Gvardiol has many similarities.
+You may think 6'1" is no mean height for such a physically demanding position, but his real strength comes in exactly that - his strength.
+Gvardiol is rarely bullied off the ball by his opponent, having learned how best to use his body in the school of hard knocks that is the Croatian league.
+He has also built his confidence on the ball, where he is just as comfortable bringing possession out of defence as he is playing it to a teammate in a better position.

 Did you know?